klayu/hb_beacon/content/en/blog/infj-meets-esfj.md

 **Secrets of Success**

 When an INFJ and ESFJ stay together and adjust to each other’s styles, they often find that each benefits from the influence of the other.
 ESFJs help INFJs expand their social horizons and avoid becoming isolated.

+{{<

+leftbanner src="/images/cc1.gif"

-With their warm personalities, ESFJs attract a circle of friends that can prove stimulating to the INFJ.
-INFJs can bring more warmth and intimacy to the relationship by initiating activities they share as a twosome, often strengthening their bond.
+text1="With their warm personalities, ESFJs attract a circle of friends that can prove stimulating to the INFJ. "

+text2="INFJs can bring more warmth and intimacy to the relationship by initiating activities they share as a twosome, often strengthening their bond."

-<p><a id="aflink" href="https://hop.clickbank.net/?affiliate=klayu&vendor=hissecret&lp=0" class="one" target="_blank" title="⚡Video : This is the “secret ingredient” to his lasting commitment !">⚡Video : This is the “secret ingredient” to his lasting commitment !</a></p>
+>}}